Introduction

 CC(C)C

 The first is n-butane (linear), the second is isobutane (branched).
-We can automate this for all alkanes:
+We can automate this across all alkanes:

 os.makedirs('isomers', exist_ok=True)